SRQ Magazine | January 2017

 Some feared overdevelopment would grind traffic to a halt while others dreamed this new vision would thrust Sarasota into a bright future.
 Few, it seemed, imagined this 15-acre site remaining mostly vacant for the next 11 years.
 Yet the land sits undeveloped even now.
 Wire fencing surrounds a grassy lot, a wasteland between the Hyatt Regency and US 41 with one notable structure—the historic Belle Haven hotel—serving as testament to how little was saved and how much was lost through the pursuit of a failed dream.
 The Great Recession dismantled Sarasota Bayside dreams, then an Irish banking crisis and years of litigation prevented any movement on the land even after the economy improved.
 But now, a new development team brings forward a reimagining of the site that could once again give reason to visit the former Quay.
 But with a renewed plan for the future of the development, overdevelopment fears have returned as well.

 To hear Chuck Bell tell it, the new plan for the Quay site represents more than a high-rise development downtown.
 The project manifests “creative placemaking” and will create a new identity for a hot plot of land overlooking Sarasota Bay.
-“This is one of the last waterfront redevelopment opportunities on Florida’s east coast,” Bell says.
+“This is one of the last waterfront redevelopment opportunities on Florida’s west coast,” Bell says.
 “We envision, at the Quay, the chance to transform this waterfront site into an exciting destination.”
 Bell, the chief planner working on the new Sarasota Bayside plan for GreenPointe Holdings, may not be the first to say that, but his team seems on track to bring a plan into fruition at last.
 GreenPointe purchased the Quay site in 2014 and has been working on a general development plan for the 14.69-acre lot ever since.
 But to understand the scope of the plan requires a trip back in time when a different development almost brought a plan to life, only for a collapsing global economy to dash those hopes.

 Developer Patrick Kelly, an Irish businessman with interests in Sarasota, first took an interest in the site in 1999, back when the memorable Sarasota Quay occupied eight acres of space on the bayfront.
 Kelly and partners ultimately spent about $100 million to buy the Quay site and roughly 10 acres of commercial property around it, then in 2004 announced plans for a major mixed-use development including commercial, residential and hotel space.
 After lengthy negotiations with the city, Kelly in 2007 won approval from the Sarasota City Commission on an agreement allowing construction of 695 residential units, 175 hotel rooms, 38,972 square feet of office space and 189,050 square feet of new commercial.
 Most of the development would be concentrated in three high-rise structures.
 Kelly got so far as tearing the existing Quay (which he described as an “ill-conceived” project) to the ground and clearing the site for his promised Sarasota Bayside development.
 But the timing proved terrible.
 An economic recession would stall the development, then Kelly’s own holdings would get wrapped up in lending and foreclosure lawsuits.
 Additionally, Anglo-Irish Bank was taken over by the Irish government and seized the Quay property.
 In 2014, GreenPointe announced its intentions to buy the site.